 Jesus before Pilate

 On the morning of his Passion, Christ is led before Pilate, the Roman governor who alone can pronounce a sentence of death.
-What follows is the drama of a troubled judge: the accused reveals himself a king, Pilate finds himself little by little judged, and, warned even by his wife, he ends by condemning against what he knows.
-Everything turns on a man who senses the truth without daring to receive it.
+In the exchange that follows, the accused reveals himself a king, Pilate finds himself little by little judged, and, warned even by his wife, he condemns against what he knows.
+He senses the truth without daring to receive it.

 Are you the king of the Jews?